 |

-This comparison shows the different head and face shapes of the Lesser Slender Salamander, Batrachoseps minor, shown on the bottom, and the Black-bellied Slender Salamander, B. nigriventris, shown on top.
+This comparison shows the different head and face shapes of adults of the two species.
 B. minor has a distinctly broader head with more prominent eyes. © Ryan Sikola |

 |